RazDechantal/ecommerce-app/README.md

 ---

-This README file provides a comprehensive overview of the e-commerce application, including setup instructions, project structure, and implementation details, without including any code snippets.
+This README file provides a comprehensive overview of the e-commerce application, including setup instructions, project structure, and implementation details, considering the new features added in version 2.